seema-shaik/Technical-Resource/README.md

 # Technical-Resource
-It has Pandas and Numpy
+It has Pandas and Numpy (Notes, Codign and Basic Exmaples)